speachtherapy stocksy small 345425 682x408

 Try to provide a language-rich environment at home.
 Ways to do this include talking about what you are doing, reading books, singing songs and talking while you play with your child.

 However, if your child has any of the above warning signs, contact your doctor and ask them to make a referral for a speech therapy evaluation.
-Speech language pathologists will be able to determine if your child’s speech development is typical or if he or she would benefit from speech therapy.
+Speech language pathologists will determine if your child’s speech development is typical, teach ways to modify speech production (stuttering) and if he or she would benefit from speech therapy.
 If your child does require therapy, your therapist will provide ideas and suggestions for you to do with your child at home to boost their speech skills.

 WHAT YOU CAN DO